Rock of Love: Charm School: Every Little Thing She Does Is Tragic

 Destiney's band, called "Addiction", goes first.
 In the end, the judges rate "Addiction" highly compared to Brandi C's band, "Chosen", even though they think Maura of "Chosen" was the better singer.
 Brandi C's team lost due to poor direction, poor song choice, and wardrobe problems when the female lead singer has a camel toe visible on her shorts.
 Sharon picks Destiney's team as the winner and Destiney wins immunity.
 At the house, Brandi C. frets because she knows she will automatically be called down to the carpet and talks to Megan and Lacey about it in their room.
 Brandi M. knows she will be under scrutiny and wants to gain revenge on Megan and Brandi C. for making her cry.
 Megan orders Brandi M. to leave the room when she is caught eavesdropping, at which point where Brandi M shoves Megan.
 The altercation ends when Megan kicks Brandi M. Brandi M. then writes Sharon a note explaining the confrontation and slides it under her office door.

 At elimination, Sharon announces that Brandi C. will not be on the carpet as planned, but instead, Megan and Brandi M. are called down for their altercation.
 Sharon says that from the beginning she said she would not tolerate violence, and that what happened was completely unacceptable.
 Brandi C. states that Brandi M. pushed Megan, and that Megan responded in self-defense.
 Heather proceeds to defend Brandi M. Sharon then expels Megan, scolding her for not wanting to change and for being entirely remorseless.
 Sharon stated that Megan was extremely smart, but that she shows no remorse for her actions and therefore had to expel her from Charm School.
 Brandi C. loses her composure, cries, and declares that if Megan is expelled she will quit the show as well, but Sharon sternly warns her against delivering ultimatums and convinces her to take some time to consider her actions.
 Heather, Inna, Brandi M. and Dallas celebrate Megan's expulsion, while Brandi C. continues to cry and does not want to give Megan's dog to Riki.
 She eventually hands over the dog and continues to cry.
+Brandi C and Lacey then keep on warning to avenge Megan's elimination.